► New Mini Aceman crossover driven in the UK

 At a glance

-Cons: Performance and range only average, boot is small, plenty of good (sometimes better) competition for the money
+Cons: Performance and range only average, very firm on UK roads, plenty of good (sometimes better) competition for the money

 What’s new?

 Given the Countryman has had what looks like some sort of pubescent growth spurt, Mini’s product line-up has had a small crossover-shaped gap in it.
 And that’s a gap that quickly needs filling, given there are plenty of other car makers out there that are raking in the sales numbers.
-Enter the Aceman – an all-new product from Mini designed to fit that gap.
+Enter the Aceman – a product designed to fit that gap.

 A lot of the recipe is much the same as the electric Mini Cooper.
 The Aceman also uses the BMW Group/Great Wall joint venture platform, includes Mini’s latest (and entirely circular) infotainment system and is about as customisable as a Mini can be.
 The new bits for the Aceman are five doors and a slightly boxier silhouette than the Cooper and a bigger boot.
 What results is a Mini Cooper that looks like it’s eaten all the Minecraft pies; Mini calls it ‘plump,’ but it’s also rather blocky.